ncskier/film_blog/trailers/_posts/2017-09-26-trailer-tuesdays-the-great-gatsby.md

 <br>

 I really love the build up of music in this trailer.
 Admittedly, I am quite the sucker for trailers cut in time to music.
-Also, the third trailer (below) is pretty awesome as well!
+Also, the trailer 3 (below) is pretty awesome as well!

 <br>